-Chromebooks have grown up over the past few years.
-They’re faster, better built, and more attractive than ever.
-That also means they’ve increased in price.
-Options like the can easily break the $500 mark, while the will push you closer to $1,000.
+Over the years, Chromebooks have grown up to be faster, better, and more attractive than ever.
+The unfortunate flip side of that success is that it also means they’ve increased in price.
+Options like the can easily break the $500 mark, while premium models like Google’s excellent will push you closer to a grand.

 Lenovo is putting out some of the best Chromebooks on the market today, but its high-end offerings naturally don’t come cheap.
 For a super-affordable alternative to laptops like the Yoga, consider Lenovo’s Chromebook S330.
 This 14-inch computer runs on a quad-core CPU and 4GB of RAM – snappy enough for work tasks like web browsing and word processing.
 It also comes with 32GB of flash storage for files and apps.
 Since Chrome OS is largely cloud-based, you don’t need too much space to handle your basic needs.

-It may not replace your full-featured Windows, Mac, or Chrome OS laptops, but for this much money, it’s hard to find this much laptop.
+It may not replace your full-featured Windows, Mac, or Chrome OS laptops, but for such little money, it’s hard to find this much laptop.

 Compact laptops are handy for travel, but for hours of regular use and work, a full-sized computer like Acer’s excellent Chromebook 15 might be a better option.
 This Chrome OS laptop features a quad-core Intel Pentium N4200 CPU, 4GB of DDR4 RAM, and 32GB of storage for handling basic tasks.
 But the highlight of this model is its 15.6-inch HD touch display, which gives you a lot more screen real estate to work with.

 It’s still fairly sleek and lightweight, though, and its internal battery provides up to 12 hours of juice, giving you more than enough for a day’s worth of work and entertainment.